Direct Detection and LHC constraints on a $t$-Channel Simplified Model of Majorana Dark Matter at One Loop: Scattering with Heavy Nuclei

 where $f_N$ is related to the Wilson coefficients via Equation~(\ref{eq:mnuc}).
 We find that comparing the RGE-improved to the non-RGE-improved results for a typical point in parameter space, the RGE-improved $f_N$ are generally about a factor of $\sim 1.9$ larger than the non-RGE-improved results.
 This translates into an increase of about a factor of $\sim 4$ in the SI cross section, and highlights the importance of the higher order terms to accurately assess $\sigma_{SI}$ in this simplified model.

 Experiments sensitive to SI scattering typically unfold the dominant nuclear physics to place limits on $\sigma^{N}_{SI}$, with the best current limits for masses above a few GeV obtained from the null searches of the Xenon 1T experiment~\cite{Aprile:2017iyp}.
 In Figure~\ref{fig:SI_DD} we show limits on $g_{DM}$ for the $(q_L,u_R,d_R)$ models in the plane of the dark matter and mediator masses.
 The shaded regions correspond to allowed values of $g_{DM}$.
-Comparing with Figure~\ref{fig:SDlim1}, we observe that despite being suppressed because they arise at higher orders, the SI limits are stronger (typically by about an order of magnitude) than the SD limits in the entire parameter space, and become very strong ($g_{DM} \lesssim 0.1$) in the resonant region.
+Comparing with Figure~\ref{fig:SDlim1}, we observe that despite being suppressed because they arise at higher orders, the SI limits are stronger (typically by about an order of magnitude) than the SD limits especially in the region of parameter spaces when $m_\chi \simeq M_{\tilde{q}}$ with $g_{DM} \lesssim 0.1$ in the resonant region.